5 Reasons to Pay Your Debt Collections

 Many banks won’t approve a credit card or loan application as long as you have outstanding collections accounts on your credit report.
 This means no mortgage, no car loan, and no credit card.
 Additionally, some employers won’t hire you for certain jobs if you have unpaid debts on your credit report, and many landlords will reject your application for a lease.

-Paying the collection won't remove it from your credit report, but the money it costs to bring the balance to $0 might be well worth it if it that debt is what was standing between you and the need for a home or a car.
+Paying the collection won't automatically remove it from your credit report, but the money it costs to bring the balance to $0 might be well worth it if it that debt is what was standing between you and the need for a home or a car.

 Improve Your Credit Score